Wissem-i/week2-incidents-dataset/README.md

 ## Submission Notes

 All deliverables have been prepared according to DS 340W requirements and are ready for instructor review.
 The presentation slides are optimized for KALTURA recording with clear visuals and professional formatting.
 The documentation follows academic writing standards with proper citations and technical accuracy.

-## Contact Information

-For questions regarding this submission, please contact me through the course portal or during office hours.

----

-*This submission represents original analysis and implementation planning based on the Weber et al. ECCV 2020 paper, with all work completed independently according to course academic integrity policies.*